Why Manual Tuning Fails: A Better Way to Optimize Kubernetes Workloads

 How it Works:

-Developers are freed from manual tuning with an automated solution that pays for itself—saving them time to focus on revenue-generating innovation and helping companies reclaim resources to maximize ROI for their spend in the cloud.
+With Capacity Optimizer, developers are freed from manual tuning with an automated solution that pays for itself—saving them time to focus on revenue-generating innovation and helping companies reclaim otherwise wasted resources to maximize ROI for their spend in the cloud.

-• PODS are then launched with Pepperdata Extended Resources and optimized resource requests.
+2. Pods are launched with optimized resource requests.

-• THE SCHEDULER can now make more accurate and efficient resource decisions with Pepperdata-provided data.
+3. The scheduler can make more accurate and efficient resource decisions with Pepperdata-provided data.

-• Improved utilization by up to 80% for GPU, CPU, and memory with real-time resource optimization
+• Improved utilization by up to 80 percent for GPU, CPU, and memory with real-time resource optimization

 • Time saved and higher job throughput without manual tuning, applying recommendations, and application code changes

-• 30% or more average cost reduction for data workloads on Kubernetes
+• 30 percent or more average cost reduction for data workloads on Kubernetes

-And unlike Vertical Pod Autoscaler, which uses trailing averages and reacts slowly, Pepperdata makes decisions based on real-time conditions, not assumptions.
+And unlike the Vertical Pod Autoscaler, which uses trailing averages and reacts relatively slowly, Capacity Optimizer makes decisions based on real-time conditions, not historical trends that may no longer be accurate.
+(Past performance is not always the best predictor of future behavior in today's highly dynamic compute environments!)

 As a developer or data platform engineer, your goal isn’t to guess CPU limits—it’s to deliver high-performing applications and reliable, cost-efficient infrastructure that scales.

-Ready to see how much your workloads are overprovisioned—and what you can save with Pepperdata Capacity Optimizer?
+Ready to see how you can increase utilization and how much more you can save with Pepperdata Capacity Optimizer?

 SCHEDULE A DEMO